philipmw/eth-staking-on-aws/README.md

 I may change my mind once I see how the whole system performs with the higher latency of EBS.

 **Spot rather than on-demand**:
-This saves over 50% on EC2 instance costs, and one of this project's goals is to see how cheaply we can stake on AWS.
+This saves ~50% on EC2 instance costs, and one of this project's goals is to see how cheaply we can stake on AWS.
 The main downside is a tiny risk of getting evicted and having to manually reconfigure the host.
-However, looking at the spot price history, I see no price jumps in the last 3 months.
+The next-cheapest option is an *EC2 Instance Savings Plan*, for a savings of 34% over on-demand.
+At today's $/ETH exchange rate, a spot instance breaks even at 11 hours of outage per month compared to the *EC2 Instance Savings Plan*.
+This project sets up AWS alarms, so I'll be notified immediately when an outage happens.
+Hence, with optimism and naivete, today I believe I can keep this downtime low enough that a spot instance saves me money.

 **c7g.medium for Consensus (+Validator)**:
 My workload can run on ARM, so my first choice is ARM for better value.